 You can also export and delete the texture using the buttons on this panel.
 Deleting may be useful when you want to transfer the project file without the texture (which changes the file size from kilobytes to megabytes).

 Advanced section of the Texture panel you can tweak the texture grabbing algorithm.
 The most important settings are the

 Angle strictness and the

 The first one,

-Angle strictness, determines how the angle of view affects the pixel colour when we grab it.
+Angle strictness, determines how the angle of view affects the pixel colour when it’s grabbed.
 The possible values are 0–100.
-At 0 every pixel will have an average colour between colours taken from all pinned views where that pixel was visible.
-At 100 only the views where “we’re looking” at this pixel at 90° will be used, so the colour becomes more accurate, but you’re losing the information for a lot of pixels at which you don’t have a 90° view.
+At 0 every pixel will have an average colour between colours taken from all pinned views where that pixel is visible.
+At 100 only the views where ‘we’re looking’ at this pixel at 90° will be used, so the colour becomes more accurate, but you’re losing the information for a lot of pixels at which you don’t have the 90° view.
 Usually, the best values are between 10 and 20.

 Then we also have two super-experimental functions:

 Equalize brightness — which tries to level the brightness of a pixel on different views, and

 Equalize color — which levels the colour of pixels.
 They may help when you have differently lit or coloured parts of the face on different photographs and therefore you get shadow and colour patches on texture.
 Although sometimes these functions work well, it’s still much better to have an uniformly lit face while shooting if you plan to use the photos for texture grabbing.